yasharmansouri/SQL-for-Data-Science/Advanced SQL for Query Tuning and Performance Optimization.md

 - Data can become stale in these views and they have to be refreshed.
 Update to source tables require update to the views `REFRESH MATERIALIZED VIEW`.
 This can lead to inconsistency.
 - They should be used only if we can tolerate inconsistency
 - They're useful when saving more time is more useful than saving storage.
-- We can create indexes on materialzed views as well
+- We can create indexes on materialized views as well

 ```sql
 CREATE MATERIALIZED VIEW mv_staff AS